 - Success comes from leadership, not mere survival.

 Focus goes where money flows, which is good.
-But by focusing too long on exploiting existing products and markets, and ignoring explorative opportunities, IBM turned a blind eye towards what’s around the corner.
-And it was almost fatal.
+But by focusing too long on exploiting existing products and markets and ignoring vital signals, IBM turned a blind eye toward what’s around the corner.
+Big Blue almost ended in a ‘big blues’.